Director's Discretionary Time Submission

 Up to 10% of the available HST observing time may be reserved for Director's Discretionary (DD) allocation.
 A DD proposal is appropriate when a truly unexpected transient phenomenon occurs or when developments since the last proposal cycle make a time-critical observation necessary.
 The pool of orbits for in-cycle DD proposals is limited and typical proposals are less than 5 orbits, although larger requests can be considered under exceptional circumstances.

-Scientists wishing to request DD time should first check the List of all Approved DD Programs.
+Scientists wishing to request DD time should first check the Real-time list of all Approved DD Programs.
 This list is created nightly and posted.
 Scientists who wish to submit, should use the Astronomer's Proposal Tool (APT) to submit their DD programs.
 To download and install APT, go to the APT page.
 For help on using APT to prepare and submit a Phase I program, go to the Phase I Roadmap.
 You will be providing the "Coverpage" information via the APT tool and you will attach your scientific justification and observation description as a PDF attachment to your submission.
 More detailed information is included below as well as in the Phase I Roadmap.

 Upon completion of your DD submission, your program will be transferred to the STScI for processing by our DD team.
 If you run into problems submitting a DD Request, send mail to email@example.com for investigation/resolution.